rcravens/230225-095033-zeroUSB/README.md

 [Letgo 5pcs IPX IPEX-1 U.FL to SMA Female Pigtail](https://www.amazon.com/dp/B01HXU1PKS?psc=1&ref=ppx_yo2ov_dt_b_product_details)

 [LUORNG 4PCS 18650 SMD Battery Clip Holder](https://www.amazon.com/dp/B09N76T4GL?psc=1&ref=ppx_yo2ov_dt_b_product_details)
+ to and read the images from.

 [1/4" NPT Strain Relief Nylon Cord](https://www.amazon.com/gp/product/B08MYM2TSJ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)

 ![All the parts](Doc/20230524_105729.jpg)

+#### Ideas / TODOs:

+These are just ideas that could be done.
+I may or may not do them.

+Use the Grove (I2C) interface to collect weather data and send it.

+Turn on the WiFi for local camera capture.

+Use the 4G with the WiFi to create a HotSpot.